 After the experience, the participants reported their levels of fright and enjoyment for each encounter.
 The researchers compared these self-reported experiences to data from the heart rate monitors and surveillance cameras.
 The allowed them to compare the fear-related elements to the enjoyment-related elements.

-The “recreational fear” of not too scary movies
+The “recreational fear” of scary but not too scary movies

 “Recreational fear” refers to the mixed emotional experience of feeling fear and enjoyment at the same time.
 We generally think of fear as an unpleasant emotion, which evolved to protect us from harm.
 Yet people sometimes seek out frightening experiences for purely recreational purposes.

 But most past studies on fearful responses have taken place in laboratory settings, which can mute subjects’ physiological responses.

 “Conducting our study at a haunted attraction, where participants are screaming with both fear and delight, made this task easier,” said Andersen.